Disabled Veterans License Plates (FFVR 7V)

 - Next to a blue curb authorized for persons with disabilities parking.

 - Next to a green curb (green curbs indicate limited time parking) for as long as you wish.
 There is no time limit with DV license plates.

 - In an on-street metered parking space at no charge.

 - In an area that indicates it requires a resident or merchant permit.

-In addition to parking privileges, service stations must refuel a disabled person's vehicle at self-service rates unless the service facility has only one employee on duty.
+In addition to parking privileges, service stations must refuel a DV’S vehicle at self-service rates unless the service facility has only one employee on duty.